 Download free easy beginner sheet music The Moldau

 And here is the new Secondo part.
-It is VERY SIMILAR to Greensleeves:
+It is VERY SIMILAR to the secondo part of Greensleeves:

 Download Secondo duet part for The Moldau